Saturday, November 23, 2024

 I’ve seen countless examples of management missteps in my career.

-Usually, it's due to 'groupthink' and a fear of expressing opinions that diverge from those of senior leadership - that derail things.
-Often it's a failure to listen to the experts.
+Usually, it's due to 'groupthink' and a fear of expressing opinions that diverge from those of senior leadership, which can derail things.
+Often, it's a failure to listen to the experts.

 Just like what happened with this Jaguar rebrand campaign.